MicrosoftDocs/powerbi-docs/powerbi-docs/developer/office-store-in-app-purchase-visual-guidelines.md

 ## Visuals with in-app purchase

-Until recently the Marketplace (AppSource) accepted only free Power Bl visuals.
-This policy is changing so that visuals with in-app purchases (IAP) may also be submitted to AppSource.
+Until recently, the **Marketplace (AppSource)** accepted only Power BI visuals that are free.
+This policy is changing so that visuals with in-app purchases (IAP) may also be submitted to the **&ppSource**.
-Developers may also submit these visuals for certification after the AppSource team approves them, and after making sure they comply with certification requirements, as described in our documentation.
+Developers may also submit these visuals for certification after the **AppSource** team approves them, and after making sure they comply with certification requirements, as described in our documentation.

 > [!Note]
 > For the visual to be certified, it must not access external services or resources.